kryptogo/jobs/README.md

 - Bachelor's degree in computer science/engineering or any related field or equivalent practical experience
 - Ability to use a wide variety of open-source technologies and automation tools
 - Experience with systems and IT operations
-- Comfortable with frequent, incremental code testing and deployment.
+- Comfortable with frequent, incremental code testing and deployment
 - Comfortable with collaboration, open communication, and reaching across functional borders
 - Unix-like (Linux or FreeBSD) system administration and programming experience, able to automate tasks with (shell) scripts
 - Accomplish assigned projects under minimal supervision
 - Ability to use configuration management tools and revision control system (Git, SVN, Saltstack, cfengine, etc.)
 - Solid experience in operating system automation, knowledge in Puppet, Chef, Salt, and Ansible

-#### Software Engineer - Frontend

-Develop high quality website for COBINHOOD

-- 2+ years of front end working experience
-- Solid knowledge on HTML5, CSS3, JavaScript (ES6+), and webpack
-- Familiar with React and Redux
-- Familiar with RESTful APIs and WebSocket
-- Experience in SVG, canvas graphics, and D3.js (optional)
-- Experience in reactive programming, RxJS (optional)
-- Experience in Web UI/UX design (optional)
-- Passionate with new technologies

 #### Data Scientist